Runjing-Liu120/DeblendingStarfields/experiments_m2/README.md

 to obtain results on M2.

-A pre-run MCMC chain saved at this Google Drive link: https://drive.google.com/file/d/1y6QxxiG6akgPDHVwoGpbf4TYIdMZgyBX/view?usp=sharing.
+A pre-run MCMC chain saved at this Google Drive [link](https://drive.google.com/file/d/1y6QxxiG6akgPDHVwoGpbf4TYIdMZgyBX/view?usp=sharing).
-A script is available in the fits folder to download this chain:
+A `wget` script is available in the `./fits/` folder to download this chain:
 ```
 # chage directory to the fits folder,
 cd ./fits/